Madras Presidency: Dyarchy (1920–37)

 A dyarchy was created in Madras Presidency in 1920 as per the Montagu–Chelmsford Reforms with provisions made for elections in the presidency.
 Democratically elected governments would henceforth share power with the Governor's autocratic establishment.
-Following the first elections held in November 1920, the Justice Party, an organisation established in 1916 to campaign for increased representation of non-Brahmins in the administration, came to power.
+Following the first elections held in November 1920, the Justice Party, an organisation established in 1916 to campaign for increased representation of non-Brahmins in the administration, against the Mylapore clique, came to power.
 A. Subbarayalu Reddiar became the first Chief Minister of the Madras Presidency but resigned soon after due to declining health and was replaced by P. Ramarayaningar, Minister of Local Self-Government and Public Health, popularly known as the Raja of Panagal.
 The party split in late 1923 when C. R. Reddy resigned from primary membership and formed a splinter group allied with the opposition Swarajists.
 A motion of no-confidence was proposed against Ramarayaningar's government on 27 November 1923, but was defeated 65–44.
 Ramarayaningar remained in power until November 1926.
 The enactment in August 1921 of the first communal Government Order (G.O.
 No. 613), which introduced caste-based communal reservations in government jobs, remains one of the high points of his rule.
 In the following elections of 1926 the Justice Party lost.
 However, as no party was able to obtain a clear majority, the Governor, Lord Goschen, set up a cross-party government under the leadership of P. Subbarayan and nominated its supporting members.
 In the election of 1930, the Justice Party was victorious, and P. Munuswamy Naidu became Chief Minister.
 The exclusion of Zamindars from the Ministry split the Justice Party once again.
 Fearing a no-confidence motion against him, Munuswamy Naidu resigned in November 1932 and the Raja of Bobbili was appointed Chief Minister in his place.
 The Justice Party eventually lost the 1937 elections to the Indian National Congress, and Chakravarti Rajagopalachari became Chief Minister of Madras Presidency.

 During the 1920s and 1930s, an Anti-Brahmin movement emerged in the Madras Presidency.
 It was launched by E. V. Ramaswamy who, unhappy with the principles and policies of the Brahmin leadership of the provincial Congress, left the party to form the Self-Respect Movement.
 Periyar, as he was alternatively known, criticised Brahmins, Hinduism, and Hindu superstitions in periodicals and newspapers such as Viduthalai and Justice.
 He also participated in the Vaikom Satyagraha, which campaigned for the right of untouchables in Travancore to enter temples.